carlosschults/carlosschults.github.io/_posts/2024-01-22-git-bisect-intro.md

 `git bisect good good-commit`

 As I said before, I created a tag to point to a known good commit to make things easier for you.
-But you're restricted to tags when it comes to pointing to a commit for a bisecting session.
+But you're not restricted to tags when it comes to pointing to a commit for a bisecting session.
 Branch names will also work, as commit SHAs and pretty much any references that resolve to a commit.

 Anyway, after running the command, you'll see this:
 `status: waiting for bad commit, 1 good commit known`